Skip to main content

 Bio

-Sam Hunter is the Regents-Foundation Professor of Industrial and Organizational Psychology at the University of Nebraska Omaha and head of strategic initiatives at the National Counterterrorism, Innovation, Education and Technology (NCITE) Center.
+Sam Hunter is the Regents-Foundation Professor of Industrial and Organizational Psychology at the University of Nebraska at Omaha and director of academic research at the National Counterterrorism Innovation, Technology, and Education Center (NCITE).

 He is a fellow at the Society for Industrial and Organizational Psychology (SIOP) and the National Strategic Research Institute, as well as a former fellow at the International Center for the Study of Terrorism at Penn State University.
 He spent 14 years at Penn State, achieving the rank of full professor.